DanMad/mdn-web-docs-theme/README.md

 2. Press `cmd` + `p` if you're running Mac OS, or `ctrl` + `p` if you're running Windows OS to open the _Command Palette_
 3. Paste `ext install mdn-web-docs-theme` into the _Command Palette_ and press `return`
 4. Click `Install` on the extension, in the _Extensions_ panel
-5. Select the theme you would like to use, from the two that are available:
+5. Select the `MDN Web Docs Theme`.

 ## Recommended settings